Unique Things to Do in Charleston

 Visit the less-crowded beaches, eat where the locals do, and get to know the slower side of Charleston.

-Hidden Gems in Charleston, SC
+Unique Things to Do in Charleston, SC

 Park Circle, North Charleston

 Not too many visitors venture north of Downtown Charleston to our north end.
 And we have to admit, it’s a crying shame, too!
-North Charleston is home to some of the most authentic lowcountry culture.
+North Charleston is home to some of the most authentic Lowcountry culture.

 While most tourists head here to visit Magnolia Plantation, Boone Hall, and Drayton Hall, there’s so much more to see and do just a few minutes north of Downtown.